QuantEcon/python-lecture-sandpit.myst/lectures/two_auctions.md

 +++

-Thus, the revenue equivalence theorem tells us that the average payments in FPSB and SPSB  are identical even though probability distributions of winning bids typically differ.
+Thus, while probability distributions of winning bids typically differ across the two types of auction, we deduce that  expected payments are identical in FPSB and SPSB.

 ```{code-cell} ipython3
 fig, ax = plt.subplots(figsize=(6, 4))